Ekbal41/napnux/README.md

 - High performance
 - Good routing
 - Concept of apps
-- Cli for generating project ot apps quickly
+- Cli for generating project or apps quickly

 ## Link to Docs